-As children, my sister and I were each given a brooch that consisted of a two inch long dried seahorse with a metal clasp glued to one side.
+As children, my sister and I were each given a brooch that consisted of a two-inch-long dried seahorse with a metal clasp glued to one side.
 I remember looking at the yellowish, dried body stuck to the pin and being both repulsed and intrigued.
-I had never seen anything like it before and recall thinking that it didn't look very nice.
-For the past 50+ years the brooch has sat at the bottom of my jewellery box.
+I had never seen anything like it before and recall thinking that it didn’t look very nice.
+For the past 60+ years, the brooch has sat at the bottom of my jewellery box.

-As I became more aware of conservation and environmental issues, I wondered how many hundreds of thousands of these beautiful, delicate little sea creatures had died - destined to sit and gather dust at the bottom of jewellery boxes, or entombed in plastic keyrings or perspex paper weights, .
+As I became more aware of conservation and environmental issues, I wondered how many hundreds of thousands of these beautiful, delicate little sea creatures had died – destined to sit and gather dust at the bottom of jewellery boxes, or entombed in plastic keyrings and perspex paperweights.

 I feel quite strongly that it is wrong to keep any creature in isolation and captivity, and for this reason wished he could be returned to his natural environment.

-As seahorses live in shallow waters, my underwater scene includes sea creatures that inhabit the seahorse world: limpets, mussells, acorn barnacles, a brittle star, a prickly cockle, light-bulb sea squirts, beadlet, snakelocks and jewel anemones, a featherstar, and a common starfish.
+As seahorses live in shallow waters, my underwater scene includes sea creatures that inhabit the seahorse world: limpets, mussels, acorn barnacles, a brittle star, a prickly cockle, light-bulb sea squirts, beadlet snakelocks, jewel anemones, a featherstar, and a common starfish.

 Seagrass meadows are internationally important and are considered threatened habitats around the world.
-They are the home for many species, including seahorses.
+They are the home of many species, including seahorses.
 Seagrass meadows in Studland Bay, Dorset, are unique in the UK as they are known breeding sites for both spiny and short-snouted seahorses.
-Seagrass meadows are under threat from boat anchors and chains, which can dislodge and break up the seagrass root system.
-Studland is one of the most popular anchorages in the south, with up to 300 visiting boats a day during the summer months.
+Seagrass meadows are under threat from boat anchors and chains which can dislodge and break up the seagrass root system.
+Studland is one of the most popular anchorages in the south with up to 300 boats visiting each day during the summer months.

-Swimming in an upright position they use their dorsal fin for propulsion and ear-like pectoral fins for stabilisation and steering.
-They use a prehensile tail to cling to a favourite piece of eel grass or coral on the sea bed.
+Swimming in an upright position seahorses uses the dorsal fin for propulsion and ear-like pectoral fins for stabilisation and steering.
+They use a prehensile tail to cling to a favourite piece of eelgrass or coral on the sea bed.
 Seahorses also have long-term faithful pair bonds and if a mate disappears they are slow to seek a new partner.
 The only time during the day that the seahorse is particularly lively is at dawn when partners come together in a greeting dance.

-Due to a combination of direct catch, incidental by-catch in trawl nets, pollution and the destruction of habitat, the seahorse population has declined by fifty per cent over the past five years.
-Forty five nations trade in seahorses and in 1995 alone, 20 million seahorses, (more than 56 tons), were caught for the Chinese medicinal trade, aquariums, and for souvenirs and curios.
+Due to a combination of direct catch, incidental by-catch in trawl nets, pollution, and the destruction of habitat, the seahorse population has declined by fifty percent over the past five years.
+Forty-five nations trade in seahorses and in 1995 alone, 20 million seahorses, (more than 56 tons), were caught for the Chinese medicinal trade, aquariums, souvenirs, and curios.